|Trail Features:||Outstanding views|

 The first two hundred yards of the Siyeh Bend Trail travels alongside Siyeh Creek, before making a sharp turn to the right and into the forest.
 At roughly 1.1 miles from the trailhead hikers will arrive at the Piegan Pass Trail junction.
 A turn to the right leads down to the Jackson Glacier Overlook.
 To continue on towards Piegan Pass, hikers should turn left here.

 The lower elevations of the hike passes through a dense spruce-fir forest.
 The forest, however, begins to thin out as you approach the Siyeh Pass Trail junction, located almost 2.7 miles from the trailhead.
 To continue on towards Piegan Pass hikers should proceed to the left at this junction.
 A turn to the right would take you to Preston Park, and eventually up to Siyeh Pass.

 At roughly 3 miles the Piegan Pass Trail finally emerges above the treeline and onto the talus-scree slopes of 10,014-foot Mount Siyeh.
 Looking towards the south - across the valley - you'll have some absolutely grand views of Jackson Glacier, and Blackfoot Glacier, the largest glacier in the park.
 Almost directly west of you is Piegan Glacier, which sits just below the summit of 9220-foot Piegan Mountain (see photo below).
 Your destination also comes into view.
 Simply follow the trail line as it makes its gradual ascent all the way up to the pass.

-Roughly 4.5 miles from the trailhead you'll reach the top of Piegan Pass, which is the saddle between Piegan Mountain and Cataract Mountain.
-For perhaps the best views of the hike, continue on for another tenth-of-a-mile.
+At roughly 4.5 miles from the trailhead you'll reach the top of Piegan Pass, which is the saddle between Piegan Mountain and Cataract Mountain.
+For perhaps the best views along the entire route, continue hiking for another tenth-of-a-mile or so.
 By walking only a short distance from the top of the pass hikers will find outstanding views of Angel Wing, Bishops Cap and Mount Gould along the Garden Wall, as well as views deep into the Many Glacier Valley.
+The entire Piegan Pass area offers spectacular views and scenery, easily making this one of the best hikes in Glacier National Park.

 Hikers should also keep an eye out for ptarmigan and mountain goats, both of which are known to frequent the area around the pass.